paradoxe35/kproximate/examples/README.md

 To use local storage, set `kpLocalTemplateStorage: true` in your configuration and create a template on each Proxmox node, ensuring each template has the same name but a unique VMID.

+Set `kpLocalTemplateStorage` to `true` if your template uses local storage rather than shared storage (such as NFS, CIFS, etc.).

 ### Custom templates

 If creating your own template please consider the following: